ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 [Arrow animation example](https://jsbin.com/xunike/edit?output)

-Asynchronism and Concurrency are two of the hardest implement and reason about.
+Asynchronism and Concurrency are two of the hardest concepts to implement and reason about.

 Associated Bugs
   * **Bug Class I**